-Making a Risk Assessment and Dive plan
+Making a Risk Assessment and Dive Plan

 Whenever you get to a new dive site, or whenever conditions change at a dive site you are familiar with, you should write a risk assessment.
-In addition, each dive session that you do should have a dive plan and, if possible, you should always come to the dive site with a first aid kit, working phone and preferably emergency oxygen.
+In addition, each dive session that you do should have a dive plan and, if possible, you should always come to the dive site with a first aid kit, working phone, and preferably emergency oxygen.
 Whenever you do a freediving course there should be those items with the instructor or dive center.

-- Risk assessment – This is a document to help you identify potential risks, put together a plan for reducing the likelihood of them occurring and have a plan in place should one occur.
-Risks can be identified in terms of the likelihood of them taking place as well as the severity, as well as categorized, for example risks connected to hypoxia, risks connected with the dive site and weather, for example.
-Each country, dive location and divers will have their own unique risk profile and it is up to you and your buddy to think through potential problems and scenarios.
+- Risk assessment – This is a document to help you identify potential risks, put together a plan for reducing the likelihood of them occurring, and have a plan in place should one occur.
+Risks can be identified in terms of the likelihood of them taking place as well as the severity, as well as categorized, for example, risks connected to hypoxia, risks connected with the dive site, and weather, for example.
+Each country, dive location, and divers will have their own unique risk profile and it is up to you and your buddy to think through potential problems and scenarios.
 It is not possible to imagine every eventuality, however thinking through the dive site, weather and the kind of people you are diving with will help prevent problems and enable you to think clearly in case one happens.

-- Dive plan – A dive plan should encompass the beginning, middle and end of your session, starting before you get in the water.
+- Dive plan – A dive plan should encompass the beginning, middle, and end of your session, starting before you get in the water.
 There should be clear communication on when you will start and finish, what the objectives are, and what roles and responsibilities each person has.

-- First aid kit and other necessities – Each dive site and group will have their needs, however a first aid kit with a pocket mask and a working phone should be mandatory for all divers.
+- First aid kit and other necessities – Each dive site and the group will have their needs, however, a first aid kit with a pocket mask and a working phone should be mandatory for all divers.
 Writing your risk assessment should help you evaluate what you need to bring with you.

 The Importance of a Good Buddy

 Diving with someone you trust implicitly is one of the most important aspects of your freediving safety.
 You should always take responsibility for your own freediving, but knowing that your buddy has your back should anything go wrong is invaluable.
-A good buddy will check that your mask is on correctly, hold your snorkel up during your breathe up to stop water coming in, and rescue you if you black out.
+A good buddy will check that your mask is on correctly, hold your snorkel up during your breathe up to stop water from coming in, and rescue you if you blackout.
 You must ensure that you are a good buddy in return and always look out for the health and well-being of all the divers in your group.

-Freediving safety is ultimately about acquiring knowledge about the sport by taking a course and working with an instructor, progressing slowly, listening to your body and being able to react appropriately should something go wrong.
+Freediving safety is ultimately about acquiring knowledge about the sport by taking a course and working with an instructor, progressing slowly, listening to your body, and being able to react appropriately should something go wrong.
 By following the steps outlined above and in the rest of these articles it is extremely unlikely that you would ever have an incident, but if one did occur then you would be well placed to deal with it effectively.